Guitarheroua/boardgames-translations/FoggyIsland/language/en/IndexPage.md

 Foggy Island is the fantasy world full of adventures and surprises.

-Race for power was newer so interesting and exciting.
+The race for power was never so interesting and exciting.

 For whom is this game?
-This is nice family or duel game, that is based on "Tic-Tac-Toe" game mechanic.
-It gives you possibility to show your logical thinking and strategic skills.
+This is a nice family or duel game, that is based on a "Tic-Tac-Toe" game mechanic.
+It gives you the possibility to show your logical thinking and strategic skills.
 Each player`s army consists of 18 characters.
 They create lines which bring victory points.
 But beware of spies sneaking everywhere and help your opponent.

-Вперед на пошуки пригод!
+Let's start the Adventure!

 ## Chapters